DigitalCyan/didah/README.md

 # DiDah

-A simple terminal program that plays text provided via args as morse code via your default audio interface using SDL
+A simple CLI program that plays text provided via args as morse code via your default audio interface using SDL

 ## Dependencies
 - SDL2